fnogatz/CTX/README.md

 ### What are the main targets?

-* Expressiveness: Avoid text fields, provide highly structured elements.
+- Expressiveness: Avoid text fields, provide highly structured elements.
-* One-to-one correspondence: Every tournament state is defined by one and only one CTX file and vice-versa.
-This allows to make a `diff` over two tournaments (states).
+- One-to-one correspondence: Every tournament state is defined by one and only one CTX file and vice-versa.
+This allows to make a `diff` over two tournaments (states), given a previously defined way of XML indentation.